 Miss Shelley Hoare

 My name is Shelley Hoare and I am so pleased to be continuing to teach at Chacewater school as a Year 4 Class teacher this year.
 I previously worked at Chacewater school as a Teaching Assistant and I was also a pupil at this fantastic school as a child.
 I trained to teach in Cheltenham, completing my BEd Hons in Primary Education in 2012.
 After this, I worked as a Nanny, Tutor, Teaching Assistant and now as a Primary School Teacher.
-I am now in my third year of teaching and lead P.E at the school, two areas of the curriculum which I am really passionate about.
+I lead P.E at the school, two areas of the curriculum which I am really passionate about.
 When I'm not working, I love spending time with my family , especially my baby girl.
 I also enjoy paddle-board yoga, zumba and running.